0xdefh/0xdefh.github.io/_posts/2025-01-25-OSINT-TTP-How-to-find-impersonate-website.md

 These search query aim to find more domain that potential using this techniques call , you can read more about that at here: [Mass Telegram account hijacking via supply-chain phishing campaign](https://izoologic.com/threat-advisory/mass-telegram-account-hijacking-via-supply-chain-phishing-campaign/)

-Sadly we didn't find any related domain to this guzi945[.]top
+Sadly I didn't find any related domain to this guzi945[.]top

-So we will inspect HTML & Javascript that this page loaded, to see if there are any pivoting point we could use.
-At the time I wrote this, I'don't have a lot of knowledge about Phishing Kit but I do know that when the Telegram Web is on the Github and the Threat Actor could modify and make their own immpersonate website pretty easy
+So I will inspect HTML & Javascript that this page loaded, to see if there are any pivoting point we could use.
+At the time I wrote this, I'don't have a lot of knowledge about Phishing Kit but I do know that when the Telegram Web is on the Github and the Threat Actor could modify and make their own immpersonate website pretty easy.

 Here are some repository for you, you can take a look and understand more about the Telegram Web

 * [Telegram Web K](https://github.com/morethanwords/tweb)
 * [Telegram Web A](https://github.com/Ajaxy/telegram-tt)

+Here at the **guzi945[.]top** I've checked all the javascript that loaded by the website as such:

 ## Study Case 2: Gmail or Microsoft Outlook